 The artifacts recovered by the property owners come from one of up to ten proveniences on the site.
 The majority

-of the artifacts come from the cellar fill, designated "Site I." Within Site I, Mrs. Harrison identified four areas,
+of the artifacts come from the cellar fill, designated "Site I." Within Site I, the property owners identified four areas,

-which she designated a, b, c, and d.
+which they designated a, b, c, and d.
 Materials recovered from an area by a nearby walnut tree were designated Site II,

 and a large feature in the property owners' garden, probably a refuse-filled pit, was designated Site III.
 The